Nathan Healy

 Frequently Asked Questions

 Yes, solar makes excellent sense in Arizona.
-The state ranks 3rd nationally for residential solar installations with 295,000 households already benefiting from clean energy.
-Arizona’s abundant sunshine produces exceptional year-round solar generation.
+The state ranks 3rd nationally for residential solar installations, with abundant sunshine providing exceptional energy production year-round.

-Yes, solar panels increase home value in Arizona.
-Research from Zillow shows solar panels increase home value by 4.1% on average nationwide, with Arizona homes seeing similar benefits due to strong solar demand.
+Yes, solar panels typically increase home value in Arizona.
+A Zillow study found that solar panels increase home value by 4.1% on average across the United States.